daikichiba9511/SQLSketch.jl/docs/src/performance.md

 ❌ **Small datasets** (<100 rows) - Overhead not worth it ❌ **Real-time inserts** - Use regular `execute()` for single records

-See [benchmark results](../../bench/mysql/RESULTS.md) for detailed performance analysis.
+See `benchmark/RESULTS.md` in the repository for detailed performance analysis.